 If the mother, whose name is on the birth certificate, says that she does not know who the father is, section 10 of the Children’s Law Reform Act allows the Family Court to order DNA testing.

-You do not even need to be a biological parent to pay child support .
+You do not even need to be a biological parent to pay child support.
 However, biological parents (who can be determined by the aforementioned DNA test) always pay the FULL table amount of child support.
 The Child Support Guidelines make no mention of birth certificates.
-Everyone who has actively parented a child pays child support for that child and biological (or adoptive) parents pay the full amount of child support, whether they are involved parents or not (unless they are not involved because the child has been adopted to someone else).
+Everyone who has actively parented a child pays child support for that child and biological (or adoptive) parents pay the full amount of child support, whether they are involved parents or not (unless they are not involved because the child has been adopted by someone else).

 Also, if you think you might be the parent of a child, avoiding paying child support likely won’t help.
 The Family Court can order you to pay back child support, even when that is a lot of money.